-Wolf was, until recently, the brand manager at Small Pet Select, a large, US ecommerce store that sells quality animal food for small pets.
+Wolf was, until recently, the brand manager at Small Pet Select, a large US ecommerce store that sells quality animal food for small pets.
 Because the company was very young when Wolf joined, she was involved in more than just brand management.
-When she wasn’t writing, improving the company’s SEO, or managing writers and graphic designers, she was making decisions about what products to stock, dealing with service providers, and working on plans and strategies for the ecommerce site.
+When she wasn’t writing, improving the company’s SEO, or managing writers and graphic designers, she was helping to make decisions about what products to stock, dealing with service providers, and working on plans and strategies for the ecommerce site.

 The ShopCreatify team is excited about the contribution Wolf will make towards conversion boosting.
 This is a field she’s undeniably passionate about.
 Instead of always pushing for new sales and customers, Wolf encourages merchants to first STOP.
 Wolf and her dog, Henry, are training to do search and rescue operations and she says this acronym is frequently used.
 It stands for stop moving, think about what’s going on, evaluate options, and then proceed.

 “Instead of always trying to move forward, STOP.
 Get your foundation in order.
 Tidy up, sweep the floors, wash the dishes, fix the roof,” says Wolf.
 She uses this metaphor to refer to making sure your ecommerce site is built on a good, strong foundation before attempting new strategies and functionalities.

 “I’m a big believer in using site optimization for conversion boosting.
 Make sure everything on your site is working properly including your navigation, links, forms, and feeds.
 Just by doing this you’ll see a jump in sales and you’ll also be stable moving forward.
 When you start tacking on apps or doing shiny things, you can often make any existing instabilities worse, so it’s important to get the foundations in order first.”